luciaschmidtsantiago/MARISMa/README.md

 ## License

 (C) Inés López-Mareca and Lucía Schmidt-Santiago.
-All rights reserved.
+Creative Commons Attribution Non Commercial No Derivatives 4.0 International.

 ---